enkidevs/curriculum/javascript/javascript-playground-questions/js-adding-and-sorting-arrays/README.md

 name: Adding and Sorting Arrays

-description: Create a program to add, then sort two arrays..
+description: Create a program to add, then sort two arrays.

 aspects:
   - workout